 Fortunately, graduate/professional student injuries at Cornell are uncommon.
 Historically, less than 0.1% of Cornell graduate or professional students report an injury.
 Cornell’s robust network of support helps students who are injured—regardless of the circumstances—with academic, health, and financial issues.
-See our infographic fact sheet for more detailed information analyzing 2015-16.

 Workers’ compensation coverage is available for funded graduate students injured while performing duties on behalf of Cornell (funded on assistantship, fellowship, or hourly wage).